RetroDECK/ES-DE/THEMES-DEV.md

     - This property makes it possible to size the selector relative to the overall item size.
 This is mostly useful when combined with the `backgroundImage` property.
     - Minimum value is `0.2` and maximum value is `1`
     - Default is `1`
+* `selectorLayer` - type: STRING
+    - Defines at what layer position to place the selector.
+It can either be placed at the bottom, in the middle between the background and image/text or on top.
+    - Valid values are `bottom`, `middle` or `top`
+    - Default is `top`
 * `selectorColor` - type: COLOR
     - Applies a color shift or draws a colored rectangle.
 If an image has been defined using the `selectorImage` property then each pixel of that image is multiplied by this color value.
 For example, an all-white image with `FF0000` applied would become completely red.
 You can also control the transparency of the image by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
 If no selector image has been defined, then a colored rectangle will be drawn instead.
 * `selectorColorEnd` - type: COLOR